Kingxukai/linux/Documentation/driver-api/vfio.rst

 	 */

 	/* Hopefully, error is recovered successfully.
 Now, you can resume to
-	 * start PCI traffic to/from the affected PE.
+	 * start PCI traffic to/from the woke affected PE.
 	 */

 	....